Advanced Technology Bismarck ND

 Dentistry is micro-surgery.
 Using telescopic lenses that are similar to what general surgeons use help enable us to create dental restorations with an incredibly precise fit and finish.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
 Drs.
-Van Erem or Holzer utilize Digital Imaging Technologies within the office.
+Holzer or Van Erem utilize Digital Imaging Technologies within the office.
 With digital imaging, exposure time is about 50 percent less when compared to traditional radiographs.
 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.

 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.